 Now, the Next question that comes to mind is how to fill a paintball tank at home because a regular paintball player cannot go outside to fill his\her paintball tank regularly.
 With all precautions and care, you can quickly fill your paintball tank at home using one of the air compressors.
 Let us describe all the steps in detail on how to fill the paintball tank safely.

 How To Fill A Paintball Tank At Home?

 Filling a paintball tank with an air compressor at home is easy.
 It saves money and time from filling at home.
 First, check the PSI rating of your paintball tank and then use a suitable air compressor.

 Fill your empty paintball tank with an air compressor.
 Secondly, make sure all the nozzles are linked with other connections.
 Also, keep your eyes on gauges and never hot-fill your paintball.
-No matter what are doing when the game is one, don’t take of your best fogless paintball mask.
+No matter what you are doing when the game is one, don’t take off your best fogless paintball mask.

 Difference Between HPA (High-Pressure Compressed Air) And CO2 (Compressed Carbon Dioxide) Paintball Tank

 The HPA tank consists of high-pressure oxygen gas, and CO2 contains a liquid substance that converts into gas while shooting from the paintball tank.

 Which is better to use?
 According to my experience, an HPA air compressor is suitable to fill a paintball tank because HPA gas is not affected by temperature.
 And CO2 is affected by warm temperatures and decreases the quality of the tank.

 Steps To Fill A Paintball Tank At Home Safely